osa-ora/demo-ignite/README.md

 - aws_command
 - az_command
 - gcloud_command

+See the [Demo Steps Documentation](docs/steps_docs.md) for details about how to use the different supported step types.

 ## 🧪 Notes
 - Steps are auto-registered at runtime from both core and custom modules